entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

    - Select the EntandoApp version: `7.0`
 2. Set the `Ingress Host Name` as in Scenario 1 above
 3. Keep the default `DBMS` value of `postgresql`
 4. Click `Create`.
-The Entando Operator will now deploy the appropriate resources as in Scenario 1 but with the addition of a PostgreSQL database deployment.
+The Entando Operator now deploys the appropriate resources as in Scenario 1 but with the addition of a PostgreSQL database deployment.

 See the [Next Steps](#next-steps) below to continue your work with Entando.